dadaismee/vs_blog/src/blog/phd-draft/index.md

 Presented with a terrestrial resource, a “Hawk” player fights over it, a “Dove” retreats and “Bourgeois” uses a conditional strategy “fight if own and retreat if do not own”.
 In this game, Guala and Hindriks see the “bourgeois” strategy “fight if own” as a correlated one in the sense of Aumann/Vanderschraaf, meaning that the players coordinate their actions by conditioning them on an external signal.
 As they say, it is a "simple pre-emption device: whoever occupied the land first has the right to use it" [@hindriks2015, 465].
 In this case, the temporal order of occupation is used as a correlation device.
 Overall, this correlation fulfills the necessary condition of being an institution.

 @guala2015 illustrate the applicability of HDB to humans with a game where two tribes, spatially separated by a dry river, graze their cattle.
 The dry river serves as a “focal point”—a salient feature of the environment that the members of both tribes have been aware of [@schelling1980].
 It also serves as a correlation device, for it is a source of a public signal that coordinated actions of different tribes without their explicit agreement.
 Thus, the shepherds of both tribes have three possible strategies: “Graze”, “Not graze” and “Graze if North / South of the river” according to the history of their territorial occupation.
 The members of one tribe might be killed by the members of another if grazing their cattle on another side of the dry river which the other tribe possesses.
-The stable set of strategies is grazing if on the own side of the dry river.
+The stable set of strategies is grazing if on the own side.

 <!--Doc representation-->
 <!--\begin{table}[h]-->